Thank you for your interest in the Department of Politics at Princeton University!

 What to Expect as a Politics Major

 To declare Politics as your major, prospective students must have taken for a grade any two Politics courses by the end of their sophomore Spring semester.
 The first two courses in Politics taken are considered prerequisites.
 Students may still choose Politics as their concentration even if they have not taken any 200-level introductory POL courses.

 When signing into the Department, you will be asked to designate a primary field from the following: American Politics, Comparative Politics, International Relations, or Political Theory.
 Please be aware that in choosing your primary field, you must be prepared to take 3 courses in that field and also will need to write your senior thesis on a topic related to that field.
 You may opt to change your primary field no later than January of junior year, however.

 All Politics majors are required to take a course that satisfies the analytical requirement no later than the Fall semester of junior year.
-More information about fulfilling this requirement, including a list of courses that satisfy it, can be found here.

 For the remaining 3 departmental courses, students may opt to take only POL courses and/or seek approval for up to 2 cognates.

 Cognates are courses outside of the Department that are not cross-listed with POL but have substantial political science content of more than 50%.
 To seek cognate approval, students must do so from the Cognate Approval Advisor, no later than the last day of classes within the semester they are taking the course.
 Cognates approvals are not retroactive to freshman or sophomore years.